Compound USD Coin (CUSDC) Trading Down 0% Over Last Week

-Compound USD Coin (CUSDC) traded up 0% against the U.S. dollar during the 24-hour period ending at 9:00 AM Eastern on April 29th.
-Compound USD Coin has a total market capitalization of $607.40 million and approximately $5.33 million worth of Compound USD Coin was traded on exchanges in the last 24 hours.
-During the last seven days, Compound USD Coin has traded 0% lower against the U.S. dollar.
-One Compound USD Coin token can now be purchased for about $0.0228 or 0.00000078 BTC on exchanges.
+Compound USD Coin (CUSDC) traded up 0% against the US dollar during the twenty-four hour period ending at 10:00 AM ET on May 1st.
+Compound USD Coin has a market cap of $607.44 million and approximately $5.34 million worth of Compound USD Coin was traded on exchanges in the last 24 hours.
+In the last seven days, Compound USD Coin has traded 0% lower against the US dollar.
+One Compound USD Coin token can currently be bought for approximately $0.0228 or 0.00000080 BTC on major exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.